-Operating a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code on the display.
-The specific error code offers useful information about the root of the problem, something a trained technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code offers useful information about the root of the problem, something a professional technician can use to present solutions that much faster.

-Here are seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could solve it and the projected cost to do so.
-Remember that while the price will ultimately hinge on the specific Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific hardware required to wrap up repairs.
+Here are seven of the most common error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could solve it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs on top of any specific hardware needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is dealt with.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the issue is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
+The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A trained technician can examine electrical connections and wiring until they uncover the source of the problem.
+A professional technician will check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software issue.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
 If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and progressively inspect each wire, making sure they are fully inserted into the connector with the proper amount of bare copper.
-When they locate the problem connector, it can be swapped for a new one.
+They’ll disconnect the power and slowly inspect each wire, ensuring they are fully placed into the connector with the correct amount of uncovered copper.
+After they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-Presuming the breakers are on, you can examine a few other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Assuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power with a USB cable.
-In the event it reveals error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and provide power through a USB cable.
+Assuming it presents error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician will carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician will meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is transported through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off as soon as possible.
-You can then contact a professional technician with the necessary experience detecting and resolving electrical problems.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and resolving electrical damage.

 e73 – Critical